 Once your teeth have reached your desired shade, you can discontinue treatment.
 But hang on to the trays and any leftover gel for future touchups.

-Most dentists charge from $400 to $600 for take-home whitening using custom trays.
+Most dentists charge from $400 to $600 for take-home whitening with custom trays.

 Over-the-Counter DIY Products

-Strips, gels, pens, pricy toothpastes, kits with fancy lights, celebrity endorsements…the at-home tooth-whitening marketplace offers overwhelming options.
-But once we peel away the marketing hype, all this stuff is similar: Like the products dentists can apply or prescribe, almost all effective over-the-counter products contain hydrogen peroxide or carbamide peroxide.
+Strips, gels, pens, pricey toothpastes, kits with fancy lights, celebrity endorsements.
+There are an overwhelming number of at-home whitening products to sink your teeth into.
+But once you peel away the marketing hype, all this stuff is similar: Like the products dentists can apply or prescribe, almost all effective over-the-counter agents contain hydrogen peroxide or carbamide peroxide.
 The differences?
 Concentration levels and application methods.

-The bestseller among OTC options is Crest 3D Whitestrips, introduced in 2001.
-This—and competing brands of strips that you stick to your fangs for 20 to 60 minutes—offers a mess-free alternative to also-popular gels that you spread over your grill.
-The ADA suggests using strips that contain no more than 10 percent of hydrogen peroxide or 35 percent of carbamide peroxide.
+The bestseller among OTC options is Crest 3D Whitestrips, which are available in a variety of types.
+This product—and competing brands of strips—offer a mess-free alternative to also-popular gels.
+The ADA suggests using strips that contain no more than 10 percent hydrogen peroxide or 35 percent carbamide peroxide.

-The big difference between using whitening strips vs. custom trays provided by dentists is that the trays hug each tooth, allowing the whitening agent to reach its entire surface, whereas strips offer only a one-size-fits-all design that may not contact all the surfaces you wish to whiten, especially in spots between teeth.
+The big difference between using whitening strips versus custom trays provided by dentists?
+The trays hug each tooth, allowing the whitening agent to reach its entire surface, whereas strips offer only a one-size-fits-all design that may not contact all the surfaces you wish to whiten, especially in spots between teeth.

-But many dentists, including Dr. Cohen, say they can work and are worth a shot.
-Their low cost, compared to treatment from a dentist, is especially attractive: Kits that include a two-week course of treatment usually run only $25 to $60, depending on brand and features.
+But many dentists, including Dr. Cohen, say strips can work and are worth a shot.
+Their low cost, compared to in-office dentist treatments, is especially attractive: Kits that include a two-week course of treatment usually cost just $25 to $60, depending on brand and features.

 Also consider various gels, pens, and other at-home methods.
-Many consumers like those that have a flexible-tipped applicator to spread whitening gel directly onto teeth, letting them reach spots strips won’t contact, such as those little gaps between teeth.
-Crest competitor Colgate offers such a whitening pen that promises to whiten teeth in just a week using a three percent hydrogen peroxide gel that you wear overnight, no trays needed; the bleaching varnish dries immediately.
-Since it uses such a low concentration of peroxide, it might be a good option for those with sensitive teeth.
+Many consumers like ones with flexible-tipped applicators to spread whitening gel directly onto teeth, allowing them to reach spots strips won’t contact, like little gaps between teeth.
+Colgate offers such a whitening pen (at drugstores for about $20) that promises to whiten teeth in just a week using a hydrogen peroxide gel that you wear overnight, no trays needed; the bleaching varnish dries immediately.

 How Long Will the White Last?

 You can re-treat—either with the help of a dentist or on your own.
-If you opt for a dentist-fitted tray-based system, make sure you hang on to the trays; that way, you can simply get more gel from your dentist.
-The nice thing about follow-up self-treatment is that you can do a “touchup” on occasion—possibly by wearing a tray or strips for a couple of hours at some convenient time every few months.
+If you opt for a dentist-fitted tray-based system, hang on to the trays; that way, you can simply get more gel from your dentist.
+The nice thing about follow-up self-treatment is that you can do a “touchup” on occasion—possibly by wearing a tray or strips for a couple of hours every few months.